slsdetectorgroup/slsDetectorPackage/docs/src/multidet.rst

     /dev/shm/slsDetectorPackage_detector_1_module_0_Anna

-We also provide a command: user, which gets information about the shared memory segment that the client points to without doing any changed.
+We also provide a command: user, which gets information about the shared memory segment that the client points to without doing any changes.

 .. code-block:: bash